Author | Editor

 Trained first as a singer, Thornton has performed as a tenor soloist throughout the United States, Europe, and Asia.
 As a member of the Westminster Choir, he performed at the Spoleto Festival in Italy and the United States, and he has recorded with Leonard Bernstein, Riccardo Muti, Robert Shaw, Claudio Abbado, and Zubin Mehta.
 He sang for seven years as a member of the Grammy Award-winning Robert Shaw Festival Singers.

 Thornton is the author of The Choral Singer’s Survival Guide and he maintains a choral series in his name at Colla Voce Music.
-He is Director of Choral Studies at the University of Massachusetts Amherst, where he oversees an extensive choral program, guides the graduate program in choral conducting, and is co-founder of the UMass Summer Conducting Institute.
-In addition, he is the Founding Artistic Director of Illuminati Vocal Arts Ensemble.
+He was Director of Choral Studies at the University of Massachusetts Amherst for thirteen years before joining the faculty at Oklahoma State University in the fall of 2022 as Director of Choral and Vocal Studies and the Doug and Nickie Burns Endowed Chair in Choral Music.
+He is Artistic Director of the Sarteano (Italy) Chamber Choral Conducting Workshop and the Founding Artistic Director of Illuminati Vocal Arts Ensemble.

 Dr. Thornton holds active memberships in the American Choral Directors Association (ACDA), Chorus America, the International Federation for Choral Music (IFCM), the National Association of Teachers of Singing (NATS), and the National Collegiate Choral Organization (NCCO).
-He is Past President of the Massachusetts chapter of the American Choral Directors Association and the current Collegiate R&R Chair for the ACDA Eastern Division.
+He is Past President of the Massachusetts chapter of the American Choral Directors Association, and he recently completed his term as the Collegiate R&R Chair for the ACDA Eastern Division.

 Two threads of excellence and pursuit in Kirin Nielsen’s professional work are clear: words and music.
 Whether one or the other or both are prominent, elements of the two inform the expertise she offers and the intellectual and creative approaches she brings to solutions.
 As an editor, copy editor, writer, teacher, and writing coach, Dr. Nielsen has a keen eye and ear for clarity, accuracy, and tone.
 She is a patient, supportive editor who maintains high standards for the author and herself in many contexts.
 Her persistence and curiosity combine to make her an able researcher of ideas, information, and reliable sources as an author, editor, and fact-checker.